andrew/ultimate-awesome/README.md

 - [ASIC-Design-Roadmap](https://github.com/abdelazeem201/ASIC-Design-Roadmap) - The journey of designing an ASIC (application specific integrated circuit) is long and involves a number of major steps – moving from a concept to specification to tape-outs.
 Although the end product is typically quite small (measured in nanometers), this long journey is interesting and filled with many engineering challenges.
 - [awesome-deep-phenomena](https://github.com/MinghuiChen43/awesome-deep-phenomena) - A curated list of papers of interesting empirical study and insight on deep learning.
 Continually updating.
 - [awesome-servicemesh](https://github.com/servicemesher/awesome-servicemesh) - Awesome service mesh -
-- [Awesome-LLM-Prompt-Optimization](https://github.com/jxzhangjhu/Awesome-LLM-Prompt-Optimization) - Awesome-LLM-Prompt-Optimization: a curated list of advanced prompt optimization and tuning methods in Large Language Models.
+- [awesome-useful-projects](https://github.com/furthir/awesome-useful-projects) - Curated List of 500+ Open Source Projects for Everyday Use.
 - [awesome-agi-cocosci](https://github.com/SHI-Yu-Zhe/awesome-agi-cocosci) - An awesome & curated list for Artificial General Intelligence, an emerging inter-discipline field that combines artificial intelligence and computational cognitive sciences.
+- [awesome-agi-cocosci](https://github.com/YuzheSHI/awesome-agi-cocosci) - An awesome & curated list for Artificial General Intelligence, an emerging inter-discipline field that combines artificial intelligence and computational cognitive sciences.
 - [dmg-data-science-awesome](https://github.com/developer-multigroup/dmg-data-science-awesome) - Source for Who're Interested in Data!.
 - [awesome-recommender-systems](https://github.com/gaolinjie/awesome-recommender-systems) - A curated list of awesome resources about Recommender Systems.
 - [awesome-latticeFPGAs](https://github.com/kelu124/awesome-latticeFPGAs) - :book: List of FPGA Lattice boards using open tools.